 Sunday 15 September , at 11:00

 Beside these 5 dates the flow of the river Serio is highly reduced.
 The scenery is beautiful and a visiting the valley is also a good idea.
 With any luck the waterfall is visible with a low flow rate.

-Cascate del Serio is one of the tallest waterfalls in Italy and one of the major ones in Europe.
-Cascate del Serio is located approximately 100 km from Milan, near the village of Valbondione, in the upper Valle Seriana, Province of Bergamo, Lombardy, Northern Italy.
+Cascate del Serio is located northeast of Milan (100 km), near the village of Valbondione, in the upper Valle Seriana, Province of Bergamo, Lombardy, Northern Italy.

 A legend narrates that a lady in the village loved a shepherd, and she was jealous about his fiancee, so she captured her and closed her in a castle.
 The poor girl began to cry, and the flood of tears was transformed into the torrents that create the falls.

 Cascate del Serio is not the only gorgeous waterfall in the area of Bergamo.
 A little further northeast a few of the most beautiful waterfalls are located in Valle Genova near Pinzola.
 The most famous one is cascate di Nardis, a 130 meter high waterfall.